knpuniversity/javascript/knpu/ep1-basics/javascript-objects.md

 ## Adding a Method

 Anyways, let's give our object a new method: an `initialize` key set to a `function()`.
-We'll call when the page loads, and its job will be to attach all the event handlers for all the events that we need on our table.
+We'll call this when the page loads, and its job will be to attach all the event handlers for all the events that we need on our table.
 Give it a `$wrapper` argument.

 ## Setting a Property